yesodweb/yesod-cookbook/Setting-up-Postgresql.md

     GRANT ALL PRIVILEGES ON DATABASE &lt;dbname> TO &lt;name&gt;;
     \q</pre>
 1. In another window ssh to the client.
 Go to the Yesod project folder (likely in a shared folder, like `/vagrant/<project name>/`.
-1. Install pgconfig (part of libpq) that is : `sudo apt-get install libpq-dev`.
+1. Install pgconfig (part of libpq): `sudo apt-get install libpq-dev`.
 1. Install the Haskell lib for Postgresql: `cabal clean & cabal install`.
 1. Test run Yesod: `yesod devel`.
 If all is well, you'll see something like:<pre>
     Devel application launched: http://localhost:3000